bgcho/pedAKI/README.md

 3. **Train/Test Adaboost**
   * Run autorun_adaboost.m
+      > **Note**
-  > * Note: boostedHII_cv.m, boostedHII_train.m are modified to manage imbalance between institution.
+      > * boostedHII_cv.m, boostedHII_train.m are modified to manage imbalance between institution.
-  > * Note: It seems that there should be at least two values in each group (y=0, y=1) to run boostedHII_train.m without error.
+      > * It seems that there should be at least two values in each group (y=0, y=1) to run boostedHII_train.m without error.
 For example, wbc count in Banner only has one value for y=1 group.
 For this case, boostedHII_train.m returns an error related to the decision stump.

 4. **Test Adaboost for age groups**
   * Run autorun_adaboost_by_age.m